Last Updated on November 8, 2020

 Waterton National Park, AB

-Waterton is breathtaking.
+Waterton National Park is mind-blowing.
 From the cute main town area to the wildlife spotting and outstanding scenery, it is a place that I hope everyone gets to experience.
 Red Rock Canyon Parkway was closed from the wildfire they had last summer, so I was wondering if we would even see any bears — I heard it is a popular drive to see bears.
 You could still hike it, but we really needed to maximize the use of our time in the park.
 We saw wildflowers that created the most beautiful scene, Moose in the swamp, and bears galore in the hills above the main roads.
 Both days we were in the park we even saw a Mama bear and three cubs and there were deer roaming the campground day and night.
+Waterton National Park was a breathtaking highlight on our trip to Alberta.

 On our way to Cranbrook, just after we passed Fernie, the highway was closed from a car accident, without a detour.
 Luckily in todays world you can look up what is happening where you are online, so we knew the road would be closed for at least another hour.
 We figured instead of sitting there waiting, we would turn around and see what we could find for the kids to play.
 We went in the direction of a lake and didn’t even make it all the way to the lake we intended, when we came across this.
 It felt like we were transported somewhere out of BC — that is how beautiful this lake area was.
 It’s clear, blue waters were the perfect spot for us to splash around in and play for just over an hour, until to road opened back up again.
 This spot was thirty minutes from Fernie, down the street from Kikomun Creek Provincial Park.